Kim Kardashian Has Blocked The Snake Emoji After Being Trolled

 Advertisement

-After days of anticipation and speculation, Swift announced that her sixth album, Reputation, will come out on November 10.
+After days of anticipation and speculation, Swift announced that her sixth album, Reputation, will come out 10th November.
 From what we've seen, Swift's album art is a total reference to Kim Kardashian and her rapper husband.
-The pose and makeup are so classic Kim K that Swift should consider modeling for KKW Beauty.
+The pose and makeup are so classic Kim K that Swift should consider modelling for KKW Beauty.
 Plus, the font and tattered sweater look an awful lot like those from Kanye West's Life of Pablo tour merch and Yeezy fashion line.

 In their excitement, Swift's fans have decided to spam Kim Kardashian's Twitter mentions with snake emojis.
 Her most recent tweet is about Kimojis, but all the replies are snake emojis.
 Some are just lines of the reptiles.